kjmadscience/voltdb-aggdemo/README.md

 When a session's seqno gets to 255 it will be ended and will then start again.
 As a consequence a session can run more or less forever.

-## Our Aggregation requirements

-We need to be able to support 50,000 records as second.
-We process all records we receive that are up to 7 days old.
-Under no circumstances do we process a duplicate record.
-Under no circumstances do we process a complete session with a missing record. such sessions are reported after one hour of inactivity.
-We cut output records when the session ends or when we've seen more than 1,000,000 bytes of usage.